 The Office of Global Affairs will host information sessions and provide more details on the project requirements, submission timeline, and prize packages that will be awarded.

-If you are interested in learning more or have questions, please stop by during our virtual drop-in hours!
+If you are interested in learning more or have questions, kindly email email@example.com to schedule an appointment.
+You can also stop by during our virtual drop-in hours!
+Sign up using the the Microsoft Teams links below.

-Use your UConn Google Drive to share your completed application form, supporting budget in excel, and your video file by Friday, February 19, 2021.
-Share the files with email@example.com, firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
+Use your UConn Google Drive to share your completed application form, supporting budget in excel, and your video file by Friday, February 11, 2022.
+Share the files with firstname.lastname@example.org, email@example.com and firstname.lastname@example.org.
 Set the sharing to editing privileges so the files can be downloaded and shared with the review committee.

 Please use the following naming conventions for the documents: